-Parks: Each public park and recreation area, shall operate in compliance with the County's Parks & Beaches Social Distancing and Sanitation Protocol.
+Parks and Recreation Areas: Each public park and recreation area, shall operate in compliance with the County's Parks & Beaches Social Distancing and Sanitation Protocol.
 The public shall not congregate or participate in active sport activities at a park with the exception of members of a single household.
+Park visitors may sit, lie down, or picnic if they practice social distancing.
 All active sports areas, such as tennis and basketball courts, shall be limited to use by members of a single household.
 All playgrounds with play equipment, and all indoor recreational areas shall be closed.
 Any park at which the Protocol requirements cannot be effectively implemented shall close.